What is the best hearing aid on the market 2022

-They can be paired to 8 different devices and 2 at the same time such as your phone, laptop, TV or ALD.
+The Audéo Paradise can be paired to eight different devices and two at the same time such as your phone, laptop, TV or ALDs.
 Hands-free phone calls are now possible with a simple double tap on your ear to accept or cancel calls after the hearing aids announce the phone number or contact of who’s calling.
 The microphones at the back of the hearing aids pick up the user’s voice throughout the phone call and you can ask to make a phone call without touching your phone once.

 Phonak updated the myPhonak App to allow users more access to their hearing aids than ever before.
 They can adjust the volume, customize the audio, frequency, noise reduction, speech focus and more, then save the settings as a custom program to use in the future.
 Plus, the ability to have remote appointments with their audiologist such as programming sessions or hearing tests is a unique feature.

-The new AutoSense OS 4.0 added dynamic noise cancellation, speech enhancement and more to enhance the users listening experience by allowing noise-cancelling customization and amplifying people’s voices so users can catch everything in their unique day-to-day surroundings.
+The new AutoSense OS 4.0 featured in the Audéo Paradise added dynamic noise cancellation, speech enhancement and more to enhance the user’s listening experience by allowing noise-cancelling customization and amplifying people’s voices so users can catch everything in their unique day-to-day surroundings.

 With over 30 clinics in the BC Interior, Lower Mainland and Vancouver Island, NexGen Hearing and its hearing professionals are experienced, passionate and dedicated to helping you find the perfect hearing aid to improve your hearing experience.